Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   - Validate that the Account UTxO with the Account NFT is being spent.

+  - Validate that the metadata of the Reference NFT is updated within acceptable bounds
-  - Validate that the Reference NFT of the metadata is updated and the token is sent to the spending endpoint.
+  - Validate that the UTxO with the Reference NFT of is sent to the spending endpoint.

 + *RemoveAccount*

   The redeemer allows the removal of an account by a subscriber from the subscription system.
 Must Check That there's no ADA in the payment UTxO in the off-chain code.

   - Validate that Account NFT and Account Reference NFT is spent.
+  - Validate that there are two script input and one Script output back to the script address
+  - Check that the reference NFT is burned
+  - Ensure no output contains the reference NFT

 #pagebreak()

 = Transactions